Asthma Exacerbations Model¶

 |

-the predicted asthma incidence for the given year, age, and sex |
+the predicted asthma incidence for the given time interval, age, and sex |

 |